carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > ~~~
 > {: .output}
 >
 > Now is your chance to type in your password.
-But watchout, the characters you type are not displayed on the screen.
+But watch out, the characters you type are not displayed on the screen.
 {: .callout}

 ~~~